• Skip to primary navigation

 Place thawed, dried shrimp into a mixing bowl.
 Add salt and seasonings, tossing well to evenly coat all pieces.
 Shrimp's mild flavor makes it an ideal canvas for bold or subtle flavor profiles.

-2. Heat Your Pan
+2. Heat The Pan Properly

 Add olive oil and butter to your skillet.
 Tilt gently to coat the bottom, heating over medium-high.
 A properly heated pan is crucial for quick cooking and optimal browning.
 Allow oil to shimmer but not smoke before proceeding.

-3. Sear the Shrimp
+3. Sear the Shrimp (Don't Touch It!)

 Add shrimp in a single layer to the hot pan.
 If they don't sizzle on contact, the pan needs more preheat.
 Avoid overcrowding to ensure even cooking.
 Cook for 2-3 minutes on one side, flip, then cook for another 2-3 minutes.
 Turn only once.